rsabe004/rsabe004.github.io/index.md

 ## About My Mentor

 My DREU mentor is Anna Fariha, an Assistant Professor at Kahlert School of Computing, the University of Utah.
 She co-leads the Data Management Research Center for Human-centered, Efficient, and Scalable Systems.
-For more information, you can visit her site: https://afariha.github.io/
+For more information, you can visit her [site here.](https://afariha.github.io/)

 ## About My Project